Chart Color Schemes

 Beaumont - Glen Osmond demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is notably high in the area, with 33.5% of residents currently enrolled in formal education as of 2021 data.
-This includes 11.4% in primary education, 10.0% in secondary education, and 7.4% pursuing tertiary education.
+Educational participation in the area is high, with 33.5% of residents currently enrolled in formal education programs.
+This includes primary education (11.4%), secondary education (10.0%), and tertiary education (7.4%).

 Frequently Asked Questions - Education